ruby/www.ruby-lang.org/en/news/_posts/2015-10-13-fukuoka-ruby-award-2016.md

 http://www.digitalfukuoka.jp/uploads/event_detail/file/210/RubyAward_ApplicationForm_2016.doc

-Please email the application form to award@f-ruby.com
+Please email the application form to award@f-ruby.com.

 This year, we have the following special prizes:
-The winner of the Engine Yard Prize will receive:

-- Credit for 5,000 hours of Engine Yard Cloud
-- A pair of tickets to RubyKaigi (incl.
-50,000 yen per person for transport expenses)
-- Engine Yard novelty goods set

 The winner of the AWS Prize will receive:
 - Kindle Fire HDX(subject to change)